MacGregor, Queensland

-Geography

-The suburb is in three main parts, divided by the six-lane Kessels Road, and separately, Mimosa Creek.
-Most residential buildings are single and two-storey beige brick houses with a tiled roof.

-There appears to be no specific naming convention for the roads.
-Streets on the eastern part of the suburb include a mixture of plant (Freesia, Gaillardia) and Scottish (Blairgowrie, Carnoustie) names.
-On the south-west portion, Angelina and Damson are plum cultivars, Elberta a type of peach, and Jonathan may refer to a type of apple, being some of the agricultural produce that may have been grown in the area before urbanisation.

 History

 Previously part of Sunnybank, the suburb was named by the Queensland Place Names Board on 1 August 1967.
 The suburb of MacGregor was named after Scottish-born Sir William MacGregor who was the Governor of Queensland from 1909 until 1914.
 It is spelt MacGregor, but Macgregor is often seen.

 MacGregor State High School opened on 28 January 1969 with nine teachers and 203 students.
 On 4 November 1973, a tornado struck the school, causing hundred of thousands of dollars' worth of damage and requiring the rebuilding of much of the school.

 MacGregor State School opened on 24 January 1972.
 Students wears the red MacGregor tartan as part of their school uniform.